MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-scale-and-reduce.md

 ## Related tasks

-In addition to these modules, you might find the following tools useful for transforming numeric data:

-- To select relevant and useful features to use in building the model, see [Feature Selection](feature-selection-modules.md) or [Fisher Linear Discriminant Analysis](fisher-linear-discriminant-analysis.md).
+- Select relevant and useful features to use in building the model.
+Use the [Feature Selection](feature-selection-modules.md) or [Fisher Linear Discriminant Analysis](fisher-linear-discriminant-analysis.md) modules.
-- To select features based on counts of the values, see [Learning with Counts](data-transformation-learning-with-counts.md).
+- Select features based on counts of the values.
+Use the [Learning with Counts](data-transformation-learning-with-counts.md) module.
-- To remove or replace missing values, see [Clean Missing Data](clean-missing-data.md).
+- Remove or replace missing values.
+Use the [Clean Missing Data](clean-missing-data.md) module.
-- To replace categorical values with numerical values that are derived from calculations, see [Replace Discrete Values](replace-discrete-values.md).
+- Replace categorical values with numerical values that are derived from calculations.
+Use the [Replace Discrete Values](replace-discrete-values.md) module.
-- To compute a probability distribution for discrete or numerical columns, see [Evaluate Probability Function](evaluate-probability-function.md).
+- Compute a probability distribution for discrete or numerical columns.
+Use the [Evaluate Probability Function](evaluate-probability-function.md) module.
-- To filter and transform digital signals and waveforms, see [Filter](data-transformation-filter.md).
+- Filter and transform digital signals and waveforms.
+Use the [Filter](data-transformation-filter.md) module.

 ## List of modules